Climate change: causes and consequences

 Now is our chance to act and prevent further climate change.
 If we are to keep global temperature rise to below 1.5 degrees Celsius compared to preindustrial levels, man-made greenhouse gas emissions need to drop by at least 50% by 2030 according to the IPCC.
 On this page, we summarise what the climate crisis is, what is causing it, and what you can do to help prevent it.

 What is climate change?

-For a few decades, the climate has been warming on a global scale
+Over the past century, the climate has been warming on a global scale

 What causes global warming?